Middleton-by-Wirksworth

 The northern part of the village on the west side of the main road out towards New Road is called 'The Hall' due to the location of the now demolished Middleton Hall.

 The cold winter of 1947 combined with the exposed nature of Middleton meant that snow was present even during the summer following the heavy snowfall.

 Middleton is dependent on the market town of Wirksworth for many of its services, such as its health centre, leisure centre, high school (the Anthony Gell School) and nearby shops, petrol and so on.
 The closest railway station to Middleton is Wirksworth on the Ecclesbourne Valley Railway.

 Literary connection

 In 1918-19, D. H. Lawrence and his wife Frieda rented Mountain Cottage, which stands below the B5023 road on the NW side of village as the road descends towards the Via Gellia.
 Lawrence also reputedly spent time at Woodland Cottage (formerly known as The Woodlands) on the opposite side of New Road.
 While living in Middleton during the bitter winter of 1918-19, Lawrence wrote the short story A Wintry Peacock (published in 1921), which is set in the immediate locality.

+In popular culture

+Middleton Mine has become filming location.
+Productions that have filmed here include Mission: Impossible – The Final Reckoning, and The Fantastic Four: First Steps (both 2025).
+The nearby Middle Peak Quarry was used to represent Narkina 5 in the Star Wars television programme Andor.